This is an exploration of the numbers behind EV specifications.

 As calculated above, normal speeds require relatively low power.
 The more powerful the engine, the further outside optimum operation at low speeds.
 So with a powerful engine, best efficiency would be gained by driving fast, in only air resistance didn’t increase energy requirements such, the gain in engine efficiency will not prevent requiring a lot of fuel to generate the required energy.
 This results in a less powerful engine being more efficient when operating at low power.
 The result is a lose-lose.
 With a powerful engine, drive fast and the engine is efficient, but going fast is not efficient, drive slow because going slow is efficient and the engine is less efficient.
 The result is there is an efficiency cost to having a powerful engine, and the lower the actual power requirements, the greater that efficiency cost.
 The result is there is also an optimum speed, not too fast for the air resistance to be too significant, and not too slow for engine efficiency and rolling resistance to be too significant.

-Speed: The enemy of Energy Consumption.
+Speed: The Enemy of Low Energy Consumption.

 Obviously the faster you travel, the more energy that is required.
 But what can be surprising is how much more energy.
 As you can see from the graph here, air resistance force vs speed produces an exponential graph.
 Double the speed produces not double the air resistance, but over 4x the air resistance.
 The greatest efficiency in terms of air resistance will occur when a vehicle is barely moving.
 From the perspective of air resistance, the slower a vehicle moves, the more efficient the movement can be.